 Our Governance

 Lake Taupō Hospice Trust Ltd is the governance trust for Lake Taupō Hospice, registered under the Charitable Trusts Act 2005 it provides direction for Lake Taupō Hospice.
-Drawn from the local community our board members are all elected volunteers guiding us in delivering excellent community based palliative care and community engagement.

 Our 2024 board comprises of accomplished leaders, clinical experts, a commitment to compassionate end-of-life care and a common vision to keep patients at our core whilst maintaining sustainability and to foster a community within the Lakes District, that understands and supports families in need of end-of-life care.